 Stoko tip!
 Many insurers require a description of the medical need for the product.
 Although not a guarantee, having this described in the prescription will help with your claim process.

 Follow these three essential steps when claiming your K1 for reimbursement:

 1. Review your unique benefits coverage for knee braces.

-2. Get a referral from your physician, orthopaedic surgeon, nurse practitioner or sports medicine doctor.
-These referrals are made frequently, here is what the referral needs to include:
+2. Get a referral from your medical professional.
+Here is what the referral needs to include:

-1) Which knee the knee brace is for
+2a.
+Which knee the K1 knee brace is for.

-2) The recommendation of a knee brace for daily use (they will not cover knee braces for sports purposes only)
+2b.
+The recommendation of a K1 knee brace for injury rehabilitation and daily use (they will not cover knee braces for sports purposes only).

 2c.
 Your specific injury diagnosis your K1 is being used for.